 According to the AA, the number of people owning a dashcam has jumped from 1% to 15% in just four short years.
-Separate research from GDK reveals that sales of dashboard cameras has increased an enormous 918% in the last 12 months alone.
+Separate research from GDK reveals that sales of dashboard cameras have increased an enormous 918% in the last 12 months alone.

 1. Vital evidence in insurance fraud cases